-At the age of 22, Jean is a four-year pro.
-A prospect at 126 pounds, he is one of the top young prospects from Puerto Rico.
-Before his debut, he was an amateur standout.
+At the age of 23, Jean is a four-year pro.
+A prospect at 126 pounds, he was an amateur standout before his debut.

 He stayed active with three fights in 2015, four in 2016, four in 2017, and three in 2018.